Harpur Hill Primary School & Nursery

 Democracy

 The importance of democracy is taught at an age-appropriate level through the curriculum and assemblies.
-Examples include: Year 4 children learning about the Magna Carta; Year 5 pupils learning about the divide in Britain during the time of Oliver Cromwell; in the topic ‘Has Greece always been in the News?’ children learn about how democracy first developed.
+Examples include learning about the Magna Carta, the divide in Britain during the time of Oliver Cromwell and when studying ‘Ancient Greece'’ children learn about how democracy first developed.

 Our School Council is a democratically elected group of pupils.
 There are 2 representatives per class from Year 1 upwards and they usually meet every week.